Skip to main content

 The following conditions must hold before IANA can process a request

-for early allocation of code points from other spaces:
+for early allocation of code points that would otherwise require an

 a.
 The code points must come from a space that requires RFC